hipe/nandoc/proto/README.md

 ### Prototypes

 Almost each folder in this folder is a 'prototype' nanDoc installation.
-Most users will only ever use the `default` prototype and not worry about other prototypes.
+Most users will only ever use the `default` prototype and not worry about other prototypes. (maybe.)

 The folder called 'misc' holds one-off templates for ad-hoc stuff, maybe for helpers etc.